 Indeed, bed bugs are an unusual plague all on their own.
 They’re something spoken of in the same hushed whispers as one might a serial killer and everyone’s bound to encounter them at some point in their lifetimes – usually without ever knowing it.

 But what makes these pests so notorious and are we all just overreacting?
 Or is there an actual threat involved?
-And more importantly, how do you deal with an infestation of them?
+And more importantly, how do you get rid of bed bugs when they appear?

 Getting to Know Bed Bugs

 Knowing your enemy is so important that some say you should know your enemies even better than your friends.
 And when it comes to a bed bug infestation, forewarned is definitely forearmed.

 What is a Bed Bug?